Last Month We Spent 200 On Groceries

 There are many statistics and numbers out there.
 However, we strip it down to the barest of basics here at Free Stuff 4 Daily Needs.
 Why?
 Because we understand that your finances are very, very tight.
 You have trouble keeping a roof over your head.
 And after housing costs, your grocery budget is the next item that should be on your list to address.

 If you have signed up for our email list then you already have the Basic Budgeting Beginners Worksheet.
-If not, stop right now and go to the sidebar and sign up for our newsletter and get it now!
+If not, stop right now and sign up right here below:

-This e-booklet will walk you through step-by-step through your income and expenses.
+Just confirm the email I’ll send you in a moment and soon this e-booklet will be on it’s way.
+It will walk you through step-by-step through your income and expenses.
 Upon filling it out you will know what you have to work with.
-So sign up for our email newsletter and receive this PDF book free today. (pssst, plus over the next few days, we’ll send you some other free goodies too!)
+So sign up for our email newsletter in the box above and receive this PDF book free today. (pssst, plus over the next few days, we’ll send you some other free goodies too!)

 Perhaps if you have an income of $3,000/month or more, you don’t need to trim your grocery bill as tight as we do.
 However, we have found that the low-high percentage that you need to strive for is 16-18% of your income.